Nation unites in a day of reflection to mark fifth anniversary of Covid-19

 They passed 3,000 photographs of the faces of some of those who died, which represents just over 1% of the total death toll in the UK, organisers said.

-The event was brought to an end with a song from the choir and a salute on the river from the London Fire Brigade fireboat.
+The event was brought to an end with a song from a choir and a salute on the river from the London Fire Brigade fireboat.

 A minute’s silence was held after the chimes of Big Ben and long-stemmed red carnations were cast into the River Thames.